Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Preliminaries for extended ensemble Kalman techniques

 In the previous section, we assumed that the latent $\by_{1:t}$ and the parameters $\bftheta_{1:t}$ are all known.
-To obtain the necessary ingredients for the extended EnKF methods to be introduced in Section \ref{sec:methods}, we now extend the approaches reviewed in Section \ref{sec:enkf} to the more general HSSMs of the form \eqref{eq:transmodel}--\eqref{eq:paramodel} with non-Gaussian observations or unknown parameters.
+To obtain the necessary { background and supporting results} for the extended EnK techniques to be introduced in Section \ref{sec:methods}, we now extend the approaches reviewed in Section \ref{sec:enkf} to the more general HSSMs of the form \eqref{eq:transmodel}--\eqref{eq:paramodel} with non-Gaussian observations or unknown parameters.

-Assume that we have a sample $\bftheta_{t-1}^{(1)},\ldots,\bftheta_{t-1}^{(M)}$ from the filtering distribution of the parameters at time $t-1$.
-Except for special cases (see Section \ref{sec:generalspecial} below), we now need an ensemble of states, $\bx_{t-1|t-1}^{(i,1:N)}$ corresponding to each parameter sample $\bftheta_{t-1}^{(i)}$; that is, we need an ensemble of ensembles.
+Assume that we have a sample $\bftheta_{1:t-1}^{(1)},\ldots,\bftheta_{1:t-1}^{(M)}$ from $p(\bftheta_{1:t-1}|\bz_{1:t-1})$, the filtering distribution of the parameters at time $t-1$.
+Except for special cases (see Section \ref{sec:generalspecial} below), we now need an ensemble of states, $\bx_{t-1|t-1}^{(i,1:N)}$ corresponding to each parameter sample $\bftheta_{1:t-1}^{(i)}$; that is, we need an {\it ensemble of ensembles}.
 Specifically, assume that the joint filtering distribution of parameters and states at time $t-1$ is given by